WebBreacher/tilde_enum/README.md

 [*]      http://iis/passwords.x  - Size 198
 [*]      http://iis/postinfo.html  - Size 2449

-[*]  Here are all the 8.3 names we found
+[*]  Here are all the 8.3 names we found.
 [*]  If any of these are 6 chars and look like they should work,
-      try the file name with 1 or 2 chars instead of all of them.
+        try the file name with the first or second instead of all of them.
 [*]      http://iis/2ac185~1.htm
 [*]      http://iis/321~1.xls
 [*]      http://iis/4321~1.htm